The El Dorado: Rental house

 In January 1953, Hugh K. McGovern acquired all of the Central Park Plaza Corporation's stock.
 Pick said he had sold the building because Pick Hotels mainly operated short-term hotels, but the El Dorado's occupants were long-term residents.
 McGovern planned to renovate the basement into a parking garage for residents; the previous owners had spent $750,000 on renovating the building since its opening.
-That May, the Central Park Plaza Corporation sold the El Dorado to Charles M. "Daddy" Grace, the pastor of the United House of Prayer for All People, an African-American congregation.
+That May, the Central Park Plaza Corporation sold the El Dorado to Charles M. "Daddy" Grace, the Bishop of the United House of Prayer for All People, an African-American congregation.
 The New York Amsterdam News reported: "All of its occupants are white, and were white when Daddy Grace astonished the real estate world by announcing that he had bought it".
 Grace said he intended to operate the building solely for investment purposes.
 At the El Dorado, Grace faced heavy overhead costs because he had to pay high salaries for staff, including elevator operators.
 By November 1959, he was planning to sell the building, but the U.S. government had placed a lien on his estate, preventing him from selling the property.

 Grace died in January 1960.
 A resident sued Grace's estate the following month, claiming that he had neglected the building during his lifetime.
 Alexander Gross of Eldorado Estates Ltd. announced in March 1960 that he had bought the building.
-However, he could not take ownership immediately because a federal court had to approve the sale.
-Gross finally took over the El Dorado at the beginning of May 1960.
+He could not take ownership immediately because a federal court had to approve the sale.
+Gross finally took over the El Dorado at the beginning of May 1960, even as Grace's followers attempted to prevent the trustees of Grace's estate from cashing a $1.055 million check from the buyer.
+A group of Grace's followers filed a lawsuit in 1961, stating that Grace's properties, including the El Dorado, should not have been sold.
 The building still employed elevator operators, who occasionally went on strike, forcing tenants to walk up to their apartments.
 By the late 1970s, the building was owned mainly by Marcus Retter through a management company.
 Residents during the time generally had a favorable view of staff, in spite of the elevator strikes.